 For cheap lodging, there are several hostels like Sleepers sleep Cheaper Hostel and Pension Santa Elena.
 There are also budget hotels like Claro de Luna and Cabinas Vista Al Golfo.

-For luxury hotels, El Establo, Belmar and Senda are the top options.
+For luxury hotels, El Establo, Belmar, Monteverde Lodge and Senda are the top options.

-If you’re looking for a mid range hotel, check out Hotel Poco a Poco, Monteverde Country Lodge and Sibu Lodge.
+If you’re looking for a cozy mid range hotel, check out Hotel Poco a Poco, Monteverde Country Lodge and Sibu Lodge.
 All wonderful places to stay in Monteverde with a great location, excellent restaurant and very cozy and comfortable rooms.
-Save 5% using our promo code “mytanfeet”
+Save 5% using our promo code “mytanfeet” when booking directly on their websites.

 Where to Eat in Monteverde, Costa Rica

-- Restaurante Sabor Tico: Best place for traditional Costa Rican food, not super expensive.
+- Restaurante Sabor Tico: One of our favorite places for traditional Costa Rican food, not super expensive.
 Two locations in the plaza and by the soccer field.
 Both excellent.

 - Orchid cafe: Great coffee, breakfast, brunch and lunch options.
 Delicious desserts and bread.
 One of our favorites.